Embedded networks

 If you're thinking of switching to a retailer, here's what you should do:

-- Talk with your site owner.
-Ask them whether your meter is suitable and about any possible technical issues.
-Meters installed after 1 January 2012 are likely to be suitable – if not you'll need a new meter.
+- Ask your site owner or manager whether your meter is suitable and about any possible technical issues.
+Meters installed after 1 January 2012 are likely to be suitable – if not you’ll need a new meter.

-- about the cost to install a new meter, if needed
+- the cost to install a new meter, if needed

-- for their best 'energy only' offer (i.e. excluding the network supply charge).
+- their best 'energy only' offer (excluding the network supply charge).

 Your energy rights

-Whether you buy your electricity from an authorised energy retailer or the site owner, you have access to a range of consumer protections.
+Whether you buy electricity from an authorised electricity retailer or the site owner, you have access to a range of consumer protections.

 Remember, you are not locked into any agreement for electricity supply with the site owner and can choose to move to an electricity retailer if you want to, providing the retailer is willing to make an offer.

-If you do sign a contract with a retailer you have 10 days to change your mind (the 'cooling off' period).
-If you're not happy with your new retailer, you can go back to purchasing your electricity from your site owner.
+You are entitled to 10 days, the ‘cooling off’ period, to change your mind after signing the contract.
+You can go back to your site owner if you’re not happy with your new retailer.
 Just contact your retailer and site owner to make arrangements.
 Exit fees and early termination fees in Queensland are capped at $20.

 If you want to install a solar or battery system, you'll need the permission of the site owner.